susumoa/mobile-flashcards/README.md

 ![newd deck](./screenshots/new_deck.png)

 The tab bar shows the New deck tab as selected.
 To create a new deck, add a title to the deck and submit.
 If the input field is empty when the submit button is pressed, a pop up alert appears.
+If the title is an already existing deck title, a pop up alert appears.
 Correctly submitting the deck routes to the newly created deck.

 ### Deck view